jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 - __WhenN.RemoveAccess__ :
     - Access controls a Lists’s Remove method
 - __WhenX.ReadAccess__ :
-    - Access controls the =>x related List’s Item.Get procedure.
+    - Access controls the =>x related List’s Item.Get command.
 So if items in a =>x relation can be read.
 - __WhenX.WriteAccess__ :
-    - Access controls the =>x related List’s Item.Set procedure.
+    - Access controls the =>x related List’s Item.Set command.
 So if items in a =>x relation can be set to another object

 And then there’s __JAttribute.HasGet__ and __JAttribute.HasSet__, which control the presence altogether of a __Property Get__ and __Property Set__ for an attribute.